Gitjas/Ascalons_Breagar/ACBre/ACBre_Readme.English.txt

 - Version 6 and higher is not backwards compatible with Breagar version 5 or lower.
 You will have to start a new game.

 - Installation of Breagar mod is done in two steps: the main component first, and the PID (Player Initiated Dialogues) and crossmod content in a second component.
 For the mod to work best with other mods, the second component should be installed as late as possible in a game with several mods.

-- For v9.0.0 and later, the mod is compatible but independent on the Worldmap Mod, i.e. the Breagar Mod will work with the Worldmap Mod independent on whether it is  installed before or after, but the Worldmap Mod is not needed to see the new area added by Breagar on the games' worldmaps.

 ***************************************************************************************************************